UK Air Dates for US & Cult Shows in 2016

 Derek Jacobi and Anne Reid are in their seventies and rediscovering love in this romantic comedy

 Brit Michael Sheen stars in this drama based on real research into sexual dysfunction in the latter half of the twentieth century.
+No longer airing on More4 or Channel 4, so currently without a UK broadcaster.

 US Drama about a struggle for power and control set in the mysterious hills of modern-day Appalachia.
 Focuses on the Farrells family, who behave as though they are above the law and are prepared to use any means necessary to protect their off-the-grid way of life in rural Kentucky.